mathpn/mathpn.github.io/src/content/blog/sentiment-classification-twitter-part2.md

 We can see that true positives and negatives are indeed positive and negative, respectively.
 It is worth mentioning one example from true positives ("_some writing, some dusting, and then work 59 with tricia!_") which is not obviously positive and, accordingly, received a lower probability.
 From the negatives, the tweet "_kittens are going soon. sad times. i love them too much_" remained almost uncertain to the model probably due to the "_i love them too much_" part.

-Some false positives or negatives don't have an explicit feeling to them - e.g "<_user_> were gettin alot of rain. we must be getting yours!", "catching up on my reading. <_repeat_> twitter n bf break"; without the label, its hard to classify them (most likely because _emoji_ information was lost, and so the model incorrectly classified them but with probabilities close to 0.5).
+Some false positives or negatives don't have an explicit feeling to them - e.g "<_user_> were gettin alot of rain. we must be getting yours!", "catching up on my reading. <_repeat_> twitter n bf break"; without the label, it's hard to classify them (most likely because _emoji_ information was lost, and so the model incorrectly classified them but with probabilities close to 0.5).
 Some other mistakes are actually mislabeled data (e.g. "okay, a bath is a must. and then studying! i really have no life.", "\<user\> so you hate me", "my eyes are red. should sleep but dnt feel like it, haha. lilee is sitting on my chair so i have to sit on my bed", "ahh, worried about tomorrow. \<repeat\> will they turn up. \<repeat\> ? haha" - they should be all true negatives).

 There are, of course, some obvious mistakes, such as _"wii fit day 47. hang over prevented wii this morning. late night work meant i wasnt home til near midnight.
 15 min walk then situps"_ (incorrectly classified as a positive).